acntech/bazel-monorepo-demo/README.md

 `bazel build //java/src/main/java/com/example/cmdline:runner_deploy.jar`

 This creates runner_deploy.jar, which you can run standalone away from your development environment since it contains the required runtime dependencies.

-## Run
+Run the file with
-`bazel-bin/java/ProjectRunner`

 `bazel-bin/java/src/main/java/com/example/cmdline/runner`

-## Dependency graph
+## Python

-The dependency graph of the ProjectRunner java class can be first generated with

-`bazel query  --notool_deps --noimplicit_deps "deps(//java:ProjectRunner)" --output graph`

-Then visualized by copying the string output to http://www.webgraphviz.com/
+We have created two Python repositories / sub-folder to demonstrate cross dependency across projects.
+We have one main package and one library package.

+### Build

+To build the main python project run

+`bazel build python_main:greetings`

+To build the python common library project run

+`bazel build python_util:greeting_class`

+### RUN

+`bazel run python_mail:greetings`

+You cannot run the python common library since this is defined as a library package in the Bazel BUILD file, and is supposed to be run by other Python packages.

+### Test

+you can run the test implemented for the Python common library by running

+`bazel test python_util:test_greeting_class`